Once your worktops have been planned/set out you can start to cut worktop to length ready to join or edge them up.

-I always cut edges that will be seen, joined to another worktop or edged up with an edging strip with a high speed Router because this will give you a perfect machine finished edge like you would get in the workshop.
+I always cut edges that will be seen, joined to another worktop or finished with an edging strip with a high speed Router because this will give you a perfect machine finished edge like you would get in the workshop.

 Not everybody has a Plunge saw as they can be expensive to own if you are not going to use it regularly enough.
 But this type of saw will make setting out and cutting worktop to length so much quicker, neater and more accurate than a standard circular saw.

 Unless you have a plunge saw with guide rail you will need to cut the worktop upside down when using a circular saw.
-Circular saw blades cut on the up stroke so doing this this will prevent the blade tearing the face of the counter as it comes through the surface of the counter top.
+Circular saw blades cut in an upwards direction so doing this this will prevent the blade tearing the face of the counter as it comes through the surface of the counter top.
 As the worktop is upside down, it will cut cleanly through the good side and tear up the bottom that will not be seen.

 To start, turn the worktop upside down and have the front edge (Bullnose for example) facing you.
 Mark out the measurements remembering to allow extra if the wall isn't square, ensure the worktop is supported well and will not move once the cut is made (including the scrap side).
 This is important because otherwise as you get most of the way through the last part may break rather than cut if not supported correctly.